kristianmandrup/infomatrix-blog/_posts/appgyver-facebook-login.md

 Later, you can configure Icons and Splash screen to your heart's content!!

-### Create scanner build
+### Scanner build

-Now go to the end of the page and click the blue `Update settings` button to save.

-Each time you save, a new Scanner build will be performed on the cloud server.
+The Scanner Build is a special build of your application intended for development with the Steroids CLI.
+It allows you to create a Scanner app that includes the custom plugins defined in the plugins field.
+As such, a Scanner Build doesn't show your actual application, but rather lets you scan a QR code to connect to a computer running the Steroids server.

+### Building your APK

+After you're done, click Update Settings.

+Note that when you save, the passwords are clear for security reasons.
+If you enter the Android config again you have to retype the passwords.

+Now you can use the *Build an Ad Hoc build* and *Build for Google Play* buttons on the *Build for Distribution* tab to request a new build of your app.

 You will be notified by email when the build is done (~ 5-10 mins).
 The email will contain a download link to your `application.apk` file (Android package).

-When the build is done, you should be able to try it out via your application share link (see your Terminal)
+When the build is done, you should be able to try it out your application, by scanning the QR code, f.ex via your application share link.

-Now we are ready to build!